 - Neil's score for Hitchcock's Blackmail has been performed many times in the last year - Lyon's Lumiere Festival, conducted by Leonard Slatkin, the Odessa steps before 25000 people and most recently in Suffolk and Glasgow by the BBCSO and BBCSSO.

-- Neil is at the heart of the BBC’s Film Music season which plays across BBC4 and all the BBC national radio networks in September – he wrote and presented the 3-part series ‘Sound of Cinema – the Music that made the Movies’ for BBC4 and also appeared on Radio 3 and again on BBC 4 presenting the Film Prom from the Royal Albert Hall.
+- Neil was at the heart of the BBC’s Film Music season which plays across BBC4 and all the BBC national radio networks in September – he wrote and presented the 3-part series ‘Sound of Cinema – the Music that made the Movies’ for BBC4 and also appeared on Radio 3 and again on BBC 4 presenting the Film Prom from the Royal Albert Hall.

 - Neil was made a Fellow of University College of Wales, Aberystwyth, his old university, in July 2013.